matwilso/generative_models/README.md

 # generative_models

-**Implementations of fundamental deep generative models. (currently: Autoregressive models, VAEs, GANs, and Diffusion models)**
+**Implementations of fundamental deep generative models in PyTorch. (currently: Autoregressive models, VAEs, GANs, and Diffusion models)**

 <!--, along with descriptions using simple language.-->